 The Michigan Mental Health Code establishes the right for all individuals to have an IPOS developed through a person-centered planning (PCP) process.
-The PIHP shall monitor quality of implementation of PCP by its sub-contracted network of providers in accordance with the MDHHS Person-Centered Planning Practice Guidelines and inform the individual/family or authorized representative(s) of their rights to choose among providers for individual case management/supports coordination or self-direct.
+The PIHP shall monitor quality of implementation of the PCP by its sub-contracted network of providers in accordance with the MDHHS Person-Centered Planning Practice Guidelines.
+The PIHP shall inform the beneficiary/guardian or authorized representative(s) of their rights to choose among providers for individual case management/supports coordination, including the option for self-direction.
 If the beneficiary/guardian or authorized representative(s) prefers an independent facilitator to assist them, the PIHP Customer Services Unit maintains a list of PCP independent facilitators.

-The Community Mental Health Services Program (CMHSP) or local contracted provider agency chosen by the individual and/or their family, under contract with the PIHP, is responsible for the development and implementation of the IPOS.
+The Community Mental Health Services Program (CMHSP) or local contracted provider agency chosen by the beneficiary/guardian, under contract with the PIHP, is responsible for the development and implementation of the IPOS.

-The case manager, supports coordinator, or other qualified staff or independent facilitator that assists in developing the IPOS is not a provider of any other service for that individual.
+The case manager, supports coordinator, or other qualified staff that assists in developing the IPOS is not a provider of any other service for that individual.
 Qualified staff must be able to perform the following functions:

 - 1. Planning and/or facilitating planning using person-centered process.
 This function may be delegated to an independent facilitator chosen by the beneficiary/guardian, or authorized representative(s). - 2.
 Developing an IPOS using the PCP process, including revisions to the IPOS at the request of the beneficiary/guardian or authorized representative(s) or as changing circumstances may warrant. - 3.
-Linking to, coordinating with, follow-up of, and advocacy with all medically necessary supports and services, including the Medicaid Health Plan, Medicaid fee-for-service, or other health care providers. - 4.
+Linking to, coordinating with, follow-up of, and advocacy with all medically necessary supports and services, including the Medicaid Health Plan, Medicaid Fee-for-Service (FFS), or other health care providers. - 4.
 Monitoring of the §1915(i) services and other mental health services the beneficiary receives. - 5.
 Brokering of providers of services/supports. - 6.
 Assistance with access to entitlements and/or legal representation.